 There are several kinds of foster care in Virginia, including:

-Straight or family foster care refers to the scenario where the state or local government places a child with certified foster parents, who are not related to the child.
+Regular foster care refers to the scenario where the state or local government places a child with certified foster parents, who are not related to the child.

 In kinship foster care, a child is placed with a relative.
 This kind of foster care isn't always reported to an agency for oversight, because in many families, relatives step in to take care of a child (or a parent gives a child to her grandparents or other family members) without going through the court system.
 In some areas, close family friends can also be considered as kinship caregivers.